Daniel15/RouteJs/README.md

 RouteJs
 =======
 RouteJs allows you to use your ASP.NET MVC or WebForms routes from JavaScript.
 It does not depend on jQuery or any other JavaScript framework, so can be used in any scenario.
+RouteJs works with your existing MVC routes, you do not need to use a different routing syntax or modify any of your existing routes at all.

-It is currently under development, and not yet ready for production use.
+It is currently under development.
+Please feel free to report any bugs you encounter!

 Requirements
 ============